You are viewing the global institutional website

 Indicators pending activation

 The definitive Impact Indicators document will not publish estimated, decorative or aspirational figures as verified outcomes.
-It will include program data only when each node has entered implementation and the corresponding evidence is available.
+It will include program data only when each chapter has entered implementation and the corresponding evidence is available.

 • People reached.
 To be published only with scope, source and period.